 As I get older, I cherish my birthday even more, but I focus on the entire year, rather than a single day.
-After celebrating my 28th birthday at Disney World this past weekend, I was inspired to write a bucket list of places to go before I’m 30 (disclaimer: I don’t have kids, yet!).
+After celebrating my 29th birthday this past weekend, I was inspired to write a bucket list of places to go before I’m 30 (disclaimer: I don’t have kids, yet!).
 However, instead of just picking a specific destination, I chose a travel category and went from there.
 This way, I have my selection, but you can make your own list, too!

 And hey, this can be seven trips to take before any age.
 Plug a number into the title that fits your lifestyle because I believe you’re never too old, or too young, to get out there.